sanctum-black/documentation/README.md

 	1. [Markdown](https://github.com/pabloaguirrenck/documentation/blob/master/writing-and-formatting/markdown.md)

 ## Pipeline
-Below is the current pipeline limited to 6 entries for the **Documentation** repo.
+Below is the current pipeline limited to 6 entries for the **documentation** repo.
 For now, I will only specify what's next and abstain from setting delivery dates, though dynamics might change in the future.

 | Priority | Technology | Category | Change Required &nbsp; &nbsp; &nbsp;|
 |---|---|---|---|